bhatisakshi/Flask_project/README.md

 - GET /blog/posts/int:id: Fetch a single post by id
 - PUT /blog/posts/int:id: Update a post by id
 - DELETE /blog/posts/int:id: Delete a post by id

-### Authentication Endpoints
-- POST /auth/register: Register a new user
-- POST /auth/login: Log in a user
-- POST /auth/logout: Log out a user

 ## Testing
 To run the tests, use pytest: